Spinal Injury Project

 This ground-breaking, world-first treatment involves the transplantation of the patient’s own olfactory cells from the nose into the spinal cord.
 The cells are formulated into nerve bridges which are transplanted directly into the injury site.
 To help stimulate regeneration and to reinforce connections that are made, intensive rehabilitation takes place before and after the cell transplantation.

 The human clinical trial is anticipated to start in 2025 and aims to test the safety and efficacy of the nerve bridge transplantation and rehabilitation.
-The trial will have thirty participants, twenty who will undergo the nerve bridge transplantation and rehabilitation program and ten participants who do only the rehabilitation program.
+The trial will have thirty participants, twenty who will undergo the nerve bridge transplantation and rehabilitation program (outlined below) and ten participants who do only the rehabilitation program.

 The Cost

-Professor James St John and his team were awarded a Medical Research Future Fund 2023 Stem Cell Therapies Grant of $6.8M for the clinical trial.
+Professor James St John and his team were also awarded a Medical Research Future Fund Stem Cell Therapies Grant of $6.8M for the clinical trial.
 With this funding award, the clinical trial will now be open for thirty participants living with a spinal cord injury.

 The good news is that we are on track to commence the trial in 2025, subject to the relevant approvals being in place.